Smooth solutions for your Supply Chain.

-Supply chain optimization is key to efficient processes – especially in logistics.
-We advise you regarding possible changes on both operations and strategic planning.
-We act as an independent consulting firm and thereby distinguish ourselves from pure transport processing.
+Supply chain optimization is key to smooth processes.
+We consult you regarding possible changes on both operations and strategic planning.
+We act as an independent consulting firm and offer the subsequent implementation on your behalf.

 Usually, whole transport chains are given to one company.
 This method begins in the offer stage.
 For higher volumes - mostly im- and export - larger medium-sized companies and groups are invited to take part in the tender process.
 A pre-selection is therefore made at this early stage, which usually amounts to a complete assignment of the transport chain.
 This preselection often ties the shipper to a forwarding company over a longer period of time.

 This is exactly where we start.
 We want to break up the supply chain and set new intersections.
 We advise and convince our customers to use companies for the individual components who ultimately also provide the mode of transport and map the warehouse logistics processes themselves.
 Our customer not only benefits from a lower price, but also uses companies with a high level of core competence.
 Direct commissioning enables him to solve internal processes more efficiently and in a more targeted manner.
 In order to achieve this goal, we provide assistance with the preparation of the tender documents or take over this process completely.
 We determine the delivery conditions, show our customers the intersections to be set and recommend companies for the individual transport and logistics services.
 In addition, we also offer holistic solutions by managing all logistics processes.
 In case of complex warehouse logistics projects, we can also offer to take over directly.
 But first and foremost, we want to support our customers' projects competently and sustainably from the start, with the aim of achieving a win-win situation.